 While East Asian hackers dominate cyber security-related headlines around the world, it would be a mistake to conclude that these attackers are the sole or greatest criminal threat to the global Internet today.
 Hackers from the former Soviet bloc are a more sophisticated and clandestine threat than their more well-known East Asian counterparts.

 Attacks are becoming increasingly sophisticated and targeted and the men and women behind them are better resourced than ever before.
-How dopes the digital insider lay hidden, undetected within an organization for years on end?
+How dopes the digital insider lay hidden, undetected within an organisation for years on end?
 And more importantly, how can advanced situational awareness help us to respond and mitigate these threats?

 Need help understanding how Advanced Persistent Threats work?
 Trend Micro Threat Researchers have studied the techniques cybercriminals use in perpetrating Advanced Persistent Threats or Targeted Attacks.
 This primer will give you insight into these attacks and what steps you need to take to help mitigate them.